ilumsden/areweprofilingyet/_curation/hatchet.md

     reddit:
     youtube:
     twitch:
+tagline: Hatchet is a Python-based library that can import data from various HPC profilers into a common data model based on Pandas DataFrames and a custom Graph class.
 ---
-Hatchet is a Python-based library that can import data from various HPC profilers into a common data model based on [Pandas](https://pandas.pydata.org/) DataFrames and a custom `Graph` class.
+Hatchet is a Python-based library that can import data from various HPC profilers into a common data model based on <a href="https://pandas.pydata.org/">Pandas</a> DataFrames and a custom `Graph` class.
 It enables programmatic and reusable data analysis code for HPC profiling data.